Website hosting is a topic for a book all to itself but here are my rules of thumb that might help when choosing a hosting provider:

 Server hardware resources and network bandwidth have a maximum possible value, hard disks can be big but they’re not infinite, and if you read the small print you’ll find they’re limiting your account in a different way using CPU throttling or another technique.

-You can buy the domain and hosting from the same company, and it will save you a tiny amount of time — and maybe even save you $10 if they include the domain in the hosting fee — but you do run a small (perhaps tiny) risk of having your domain name held to ransom or even hijacked by unethical providers, and in my opinion that’s a good enough reason to keep them separate.
+You can buy the domain and hosting from the same company, and it will save you a tiny amount of time — and maybe even save you up to $10 if they include the domain in the hosting fee — but you do run a small (perhaps tiny) risk of having your domain name held to ransom or even hijacked by unethical providers, and in my opinion that’s a good enough reason to keep them separate.
 Your domain is the single most important online business asset, keep it safe.